angband/angband/docs/hacking/debug.rst

   a level has non-vault areas that are inaccessible to the player.
 The results are written to the message window.

+Collect pit stats ``P``
+  Generates several pits of the room type you specify (pit, nest, or other) and computes a histogram of the types of monsters involved.
+  The results are written to the message window.

 Nick hack ``_``
   Maps out the reachable grids (by the sound and scent algorithm) in successive distances from the player grid.